rodrigorevuelta/cloud/README.md

 # cloud
 example of cloud architecture using cloudformation

-the diagram of the architecture is show in cloud.png
+the diagram of the architecture is shown in cloud.png

 to create the deployment there are two stacks: